eliona-smart-building-assistant/gp-joule-app/README.md

 To select which assets to create, a filter could be specified in config.
 The schema of the filter is defined in the `openapi.yaml` file.

-Possible filter parameters are defined in the structs in `broker.go` and marked with `eliona:"attribute_name,filterable"` field tag.
+Possible filter parameters are defined in the structs in `model.go` and marked with `eliona:"attribute_name,filterable"` field tag.

 To avoid conflicts, the Global Asset Identifier is a manufacturer's ID prefixed with asset type name as a namespace.